chainstack/docs/docs/platform/supported-cloud-hosting-providers.md

 ::: tip
 Chainstack is always working on introducing support for other regions for cloud deployment.

-Want to request a cloud provider or region support?
-[Contact us](https://chainstack.com/contact/).
+Want to request a cloud provider or region support? <a href="https://chainstack.com/contact/" target="_blank">Contact us</a>.
 :::